discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 ### **Precast**

 - Remember to share <Skill name="Moastance"/> and blast <Boon name="Might"/> with <Skill name="Callofthewild"/>.
-- Pick up the <Skill id="5516"/> from your <Specialization name="Weaver"/>, then share <Skill name="One wolf pack"/> and finally take the mistlock and run and <SpecialActionKey name="hypernovalaunch"/> over to the boss platform.
+- Pick up the <Skill id="5516"/> from your <Specialization name="Weaver"/>, then share <Skill name="One wolf pack"/> and finally take the _Mistlock Singularity_ and run and <SpecialActionKey name="hypernovalaunch"/> over to the boss platform.

 ### **100% in mid**